spineo/local-yum-mariadb/README.md

 ## Configure NGINX to Include the Repository

-Edit the newly created _/etc/nginx/conf.d/repos.conf_ to include the following (this configuration should automatically be included by the _/etc/nginx/nginx.conf_ main configuration file):
+Edit the newly created _/etc/nginx/conf.d/repos.conf_ to include the following (this configuration should automatically be imported by the _/etc/nginx/nginx.conf_ main configuration file):

 ```
 server {
         listen   80;
-        server_name  ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com; #change  test.lab to your real domain
+        server_name  ec2-xxx-xxx-xxx-xxx.compute-1.amazonaws.com; #change to your real domain
         root   /var/www/html/repos;
         location / {
                 autoindex on;   #enable listing of directory index